ovgutunc/Customer-Segmentation-with-K-Means-Clustering-based-on-RFM-Model/README.md

 ## **Data Understanding:**

-The dataset contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.The company mainly sells unique all-occasion gifts.
+The dataset obtained from [UCI Machine Learning Dataset repository](http://archive.ics.uci.edu/ml/datasets/online+retail), contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.
+The attributes include invoice number, product code, product name, quantity per transaction, invoice date, product unit price, customerID, and country.
+The company mainly sells unique all-occasion gifts.
 Many customers of the company are wholesalers.
-It can be found here and the attributes are as follows.<br>

-**InvoiceNo:** Invoice number, a 6-digit integral number uniquely assigned to each transaction.
-If this code starts with letter 'c', it indicates a cancellation.<br>

-**StockCode:** Product (item) code, 5-digit integral number uniquely assigned to each distinct product.<br>

-**Description:** Product (item) name <br>

-**Quantity:** The quantities of each product (item) per transaction.<br>

-**InvoiceDate:** Invice Date and time,the day and time when each transaction was generated.<br>

-**UnitPrice:** Unit price, Product price per unit in sterling.<br>

-**CustomerID:** Customer number, a 5-digit integral number uniquely assigned to each customer.<br>

-**Country:** Country name, the name of the country where each customer resides.<br>

-The link to the datasets is here.<br>

-## **Recency-Frequency-Monetary (RFM) analysis to determine customer segments**

 ## **Customer Segmentaton with K-Means Clustering on RFM values**